MontiCore/montithings/applications/sensor-actuator-access/README.md

 use `<ComponentName><PortName>Provide.ftl`
 - To process values from the component (i.e. implement an outgoing port), use `<ComponentName><PortName>Consume.ftl`
-- To specify the type of the port use `<ComponentName><PortName>Type.ftl`
+- To specify the data type of the port use `<ComponentName><PortName>Type.ftl`
-- To provide the type of hardware which the port should be for MontiThings `<ComponentName><PortName>Topic.ftl`
+- To provide the type of hardware which the port should represent towards the MontiThings application use `<ComponentName><PortName>Topic.ftl`

 For example, we can implement an actuator port like this: